-6.8.1 When a change in level is decided, the responsible authority must ensure that all relevant stakeholders and IATA are notified of the decision to change the level of

-- the airport.
-Notification of an airport level change should be made no later than 1 April for the next winter season and 1 September for the next summer season. - 6.8.2 For the purpose of maintaining an up-to-date list of the levels of all airports, any change of level must be notified to IATA using the Notification of Airport Level Change Form found at www.iata.org/wasg.
+- 6.8.1 When a change in level is decided, the responsible authority must ensure that all relevant stakeholders and the WASB are notified of the decision to change the level of the airport.
+Notification of an airport level change should be made no later than 1 April for the next winter season and 1 September for the next summer season. - 6.8.2 For the purpose of maintaining an up-to-date list of the levels of all Level 2 and Level 3 designated airports, any change of level must be notified to the WASB.
+The document can be accessed via the following link: Notification of Airport Level Change Form.